tinyeye-zach/GuildedRoseKata/readme.md

 And that's it!

 ## 5 - Quick Thoughts on How I Would Expand on This
 - Honestly, the rules for how to change item quality should be encapsulated in the Item class.
-Again, a factory design pattern would be *perfect* for this!
+Again, the Factory design pattern would be *perfect* for this!
 - I'm limiting myself to the specific names given in the test fixture, and don't like that
   - I was struggling to find a great way to make a switch statement that was based off identifying keywords in the name
   - *Again, how do we handle compound types?
 Is that a thing in this problem?*